chriswayg/CC-Offline-Package-Generator/readme.md

 ![](https://raw.githubusercontent.com/chriswayg/CC-Offline-Package-Generator/master/screenshots/Usage05.png)

 ### Technical notes:
-The *CC_Offline_Package_Generator* binary file was built with via `pyinstaller ccdl.spec`on macOS High Sierra 10.13.6.
+The *CC_Offline_Package_Generator* binary file was built with via `pyinstaller pyinstall.spec`on macOS High Sierra 10.13.6.
 This means it should theoretically be compatible with High Sierra, Mojave, Catalina, and Big Sur.
 The python virtual environment was created with `pipenv`.
 The binary already includes Python inside, so there is no need to install Python to run CC_Offline_Package_Generator.

 To build the binary, Homebrew and Python 3 needs to be installed.
 This has been tested with Python 3.7 from Homebrew.
 The build_prerequisites.sh` script will setup everything that is required.
 Some familiarity with configuring Python would be helpful. - Issue the following commands in a Terminal: